Exhibiting Artists

 Works near to Bridport

-Formerly based at St Michale’s Studios, Bridport.
-He currently lives in Appleby.
+Formerly based at St Michael’s Studios, Bridport, John now lives and works in Appleby, Cumbria.

 "Indigo; ocre; turquoise; umber; cadmium and terracotta; a mantra of pigments.
 Blended and burnished, these pencil strokes take on a life of their own."

-A foundation with distinction from the University of Arts, London, sits alongside a degree in Building Surveying and Membership of the Royal Institution of Chartered Surveyors.
-Liz's experience of translating designs from paper to constructed buildings and, working both precisely and more creatively at her drawing board, have been a constant throughout her career.
+As well as an Art Foundation with Distinction from University of the Arts London, Liz has a degree in Building Surveying, and is a Member of the Royal Institution of Chartered Surveyors.
+Her experience of translating designs from paper to constructed buildings, and working both precisely and more creatively at her drawing board, has been a constant throughout her career.

-James Ursell is a visionary artist with a deep spiritual connection to our environment, he is well known for his large-scale outdoor installations, but is now concentrating exclusively on paintings that are at once pastoral, figurative and mythical.
+James Ursell is a visionary artist with a deep spiritual connection to our environment.
+Well known for his large-scale outdoor installations, he is now concentrating exclusively on paintings that are at once pastoral, figurative and mythical.

-At his family home in Wales and elsewhere, Ursell has created large-scale installations including ‘Garden of Love; a giant wicker bowl set into the earth that mirrors the map of the constellations.
+At his family home in Wales and elsewhere, Ursell has created large-scale installations including ‘Garden of Love’; a giant wicker bowl set into the earth that mirrors the map of the constellations.
 This work attracted the attention of Spacex Gallery in Exeter and is also featured in 100 Dream Gardens by Andrew Lawson.
-But because of their time-consuming scale, Ursell has now rejected installations and instead adopted painting exclusively; building on the basic tools of poetry and theatre he had developed.
+However, because of their time-consuming scale, Ursell has now rejected installations and instead adopted painting exclusively; building on the basic tools of poetry and theatre he developed as an installation artist.

 “I became much more interested in the space that painting offered – it seemed like a whole new world was opening up, and immediately available to me.”